Michelle Ferreri: Political career (2021–2025)

 During the 2025 federal election, Ferreri was opposed by a registered third-party campaign group, "No More MP Ferreri".
 Ferreri was defeated by Liberal candidate Emma Harrison, who won 54.25% of the vote to Ferreri's 41.04%.

 Personal life

 Ferreri and her husband divorced by 2019.
 They share three children together.
+At the time of the 2025 Canadian federal election, she lived in Lakefield, Ontario.